-According to the new rates and tariffs regulation for the Gas Distribution Act, 1999, Enbridge Gas New Brunswick is mandated to use a “cost of service method” or apply the “market-based rate method,” whichever is lower, for determining rates and tariffs.
+According to the new Rates and Tariffs Regulation for the Gas Distribution Act, 1999, Enbridge Gas New Brunswick is mandated to use a “cost of service method” or apply the “market-based rate method,” whichever is lower, for determining rates and tariffs.

-- “Cost of service” means the method of fixing rates based on the cost of providing distribution services to our customers.
+- “Cost of service” means the method of determining rates based on the cost of providing distribution services to our customers.

-- “Market based” means the method of fixing rates based on providing target annual savings compared to electricity.
+- “Market based” means the method of determining rates based on calculating target annual savings compared to electricity.

 How long will the current distribution rates and tariffs be in place?

-- Under a cost of service model, distribution rates (for all classes) would typically reviewed and set on an annual basis.
-The application process currently in place would remain unchanged and EGNB would be required to submit an application to the EUB for any proposed rate changes (which will most likely be for January, 2014).
+- Under a cost of service model, distribution rates (for all classes) would typically be reviewed and set on an annual basis.
+The application process currently in place would remain unchanged and EGNB would be required to submit an application to the EUB for any proposed rate changes.

 What are the current Distribution Rates & Tariffs?Over the last 13 years, Enbridge Gas New Brunswick has consistently brought savings to its customers.